seungjun-green/GSoC/README.md

 # GSoC 2023

 ## Introduction
-This dataset was developed to address the limitations in publicly available datasets, which often contain only one specific document type or provide summaries that are disproportionately short (typically 1-2 sentences) regardless of the document length.
+This dataset was developed to address the limitations in publicly available datasets, which often contain only one specific document type(e.g, news) or provide summaries that are disproportionately short (typically 1-2 sentences) regardless of the document length.
 The goal was to create a dataset that includes a variety of document types and maintains a reasonable summary-to-document length ratio.

 ## Dataset Creation Process